-All Uses in Commercial and Industrial Zoning Districts (NB, GB, LI, HI) $^{\scriptscriptstyle 5}$ Total shielded 150,000 lumens per acre of developed site ^{1 4 5} Total Unshielded 3,000 lumens per acre of developed site ^{2 3 5} Non-Residential Uses Non-Residential Uses in Residential and Rural Zoning Districts 6 Total shielded 75,000 lumens per acre of developed site ^{1 4 5} Unshielded 3,000 lumens per acre of developed site ^{2 3 5} Residential Uses in Residential and Rural Zoning Districts - Lots one acre or larger Shielded 20,000 lumens per acre of developed site 5 Residential Uses in Residential and Rural Zoning Districts - Lots less than one acre Shielded 10,000 lumens per acre of developed site 5 Digital Signs Limited to one sign per developed site with a maximum of 200 nits per site (007) Correlated Color Temperature (CCT) Maximum CCT of 3,000K permitted for non-residential lamps 1 1 Lumens for all signs are to be included in these caps except as provided in Section 1607.02.
+All Uses in Commercial and Industrial Zoning Districts (NB, GB, LI, HI) 5 Total shielded 150,000 lumens per acre of developed site ^{1 4 5} Total Unshielded 3,000 lumens per acre of developed site ^{2 3 5}

+Non-Residential Uses in Residential and Rural Zoning Districts 6

+Total shielded 75,000 lumens per acre of developed site ^{1 4 5}

+Unshielded 3,000 lumens per acre of developed site ^{2 3 5}

+Residential Uses in Residential and Rural Zoning Districts - Lots one acre or larger

+Shielded 20,000 lumens per acre of developed site 5

+Residential Uses in Residential and Rural Zoning Districts - Lots less than one acre

+Shielded 10,000 lumens per acre of developed site 5

+Digital Signs

+Limited to one sign per developed site with a maximum of 200 nits per site

+Correlated Color Temperature (CCT)

+Maximum CCT of 3,000K permitted for non-residential lamps

-- 2 Any lamp with an output of 1,000 lumens or more shall be fully shielded. - 3 Does not include the 2,000-lumen lighting exception for flagpoles (Section 1605.03) and floodlights on a motion sensor (1605.04). - 4 All lighting except for safety lighting (Class 2) shall be extinguished between 11 p.m. (or close of business, whichever is later) and sunrise. - 5 Acreage refers to the developed area of the site, including, but not limited to, an area used for buildings, structures, storage and service areas, parking, loading, driveway areas, required setback areas, and required landscaping related to the use, but not areas that are only cleared.
+- 4 All lighting except for safety lighting (Class 2) shall be extinguished between 11 p.m. (or close of business, whichever is later) and sunrise. - 5 Acreage refers to the developed area of the site, including, but not limited to, an area used for buildings, structures, storage and service areas, parking, loading, driveway areas, required setback areas, and required landscaping related to the use, but not areas that are only cleared.